neuralpain/oneclickwinrar/README.md

 >                WinRAR - What's new in the latest version
 >
 >
->   Version 7.12
+>  Version 7.13
 >
+>  1. Another directory traversal vulnerability, differing from that
+>     in WinRAR 7.12, has been fixed.
+>
->  1. When extracting a file, previous versions of WinRAR, Windows versions
+>     When extracting a file, previous versions of WinRAR, Windows versions
 >     of RAR, UnRAR, portable UnRAR source code and UnRAR.dll can be tricked
 >     into using a path, defined in a specially crafted archive,
 >     instead of user specified path.